dbca-wa/sdis/docs/source/faq.rst

 It will include project level details from all existing External Collaborations.

 * You will get one broadcast email when the ARAR process starts.
-* SDIS will not email you separately for progress reports
+* SPMS will not email you separately for progress reports
-* SDIS will show any progress reports requiring your input under "My Tasks"
+* SPMS will show any progress reports requiring your input under "My Tasks"

-Before the ARAR gets kicked off, make sure to get your things in SDIS up to date:
+Before the ARAR gets kicked off, make sure to get your things in SPMS up to date:

 * Create new projects, start their approval process
 * Close old projects (some will have a closure process incolving document approval)
 * Update team lists on projects.

-This will prevent SDIS from unknowingly requesting updates from long dead projects (which create extra effort to get rid off again).
+This will prevent SPMS from unknowingly requesting updates from long dead projects (which create extra effort to get rid off again).

 Can I provide ARAR updates before the new cycle begins?